kochigami/kochigami.github.io/publications.md

 ## Awards

+3. Kanae Kochigami:
+2018 Google Women Techmakers Scholar, Asia Pacific for her contribution to science communication activities at a science museum, 2018.10.13.

 2. Kanae Kochigami, Kei Okada and Masayuki Inaba:
 Effect of Walking with a Robot on Child-Child Interactions, Nanjing City Prize (LBR), RO-MAN 2018, 2018.8.27.